-If you require the information on this page in a different format, or want to find out more about how we can help with your specific needs, please get in touch.
-These are the ways you can contact us:
+If you require the information on this page in a different format, or want to find out more about how we can help with your specific needs, please get in touch:

 We are committed to ensuring that all students and staff can make the best possible use of our services and collections, making special provision where needed.

 Please make sure that you are familiar with the emergency procedures and exits in the library you are visiting.

 There are wheelchair refuges with intercom systems on each floor of the JB Morrell Library, Raymond Burton Library, Harry Fairhurst Building and Borthwick Institute for Archives.

 - The University Library is made up of the JB Morrell Library, Raymond Burton Library, Harry Fairhurst Building and Borthwick Institute for Archives.

 - They share a common entrance which can be reached using external lifts at the Library bridge (next to the Security Centre) and from the Campus North car park.

 - We also have an accessible gate next to the turnstiles for those with mobility aids.

 - There is an accessible entrance at the rear of the building - contact the Library and IT Help Desk about adding this entrance to your University card.